+The accompanying unaudited financial statements have been prepared assuming the Company will continue as a going concern, which contemplates continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
 The Company will require substantial additional capital to fund its research and development and ongoing operating expenses.
-As of March 31, 2024, the Company has relied on public and private equity and debt financings, to fund its operations.
-The Company has incurred net losses and negative cash flows from operations since inception, and, as of March 31, 2024, had an accumulated deficit of \$256.4 million and cash, cash equivalents and marketable securities of \$193.7 million.
-The Company expects to incur additional losses and negative cash flows from operations for the next twelve months.
+As of September 30, 2024, the Company has relied on public and private equity and debt financings and proceeds from licensing arrangements to fund its operations.
+The Company has incurred recurring losses and negative cash flows from operations since inception, and, as of September 30, 2024, had an accumulated deficit of \$279.1 million and cash, cash equivalents and marketable securities of \$170.0 million.
+The Company expects to incur additional losses and negative cash flows from operations for the foreseeable future.

-In July and August 2023, the Company completed its IPO and its underwriters exercised their overallotment option, respectively, whereby the Company sold an aggregate of 6,026,772 shares of Series A common stock at a public offering price of \$16.00 per share and received \$86.2 million in net proceeds.
+In July and August 2023, the Company completed its IPO, and inclusive of the partial exercise of the underwriters' overallotment option, the Company sold an aggregate of 6,026,772 shares of Series A common stock at a public offering price of \$16.00 per share and received \$86.2 million in net proceeds.
 In January 2024, the Company completed a follow-on offering whereby it sold 9,000,000 shares of its Series A common stock at price of \$12.50 per share and received \$104.7 million in proceeds, net of issuance costs of \$7.8 million.

-The Company expects that its cash, cash equivalents and marketable securities as of March 31, 2024 will be sufficient to fund its operating expenses and capital expenditure requirements through at least 12 months from the issuance of these unaudited condensed financial statements.
-In the future, the Company may need to raise additional funds until it is able to generate sufficient revenues to fund its development activities.
+The Company expects that its cash, cash equivalents and marketable securities as of September 30, 2024 will be sufficient to fund the Company's operating expenses for at least the next 12 months from the issuance of these financial statements.
+In the future, the Company will need to raise additional funds until it is able to generate sufficient revenues to fund its development activities, if ever.
 The Company's future operating activities, coupled with its plans to raise capital or issue debt financing, may provide additional liquidity in the future, however these actions are not solely within the control of the Company and the Company is unable to predict the outcome of these actions to generate the liquidity ultimately required.